ShantanuT01/which-llms-are-difficult-to-detect/README.md

 The `test_with_statistics.csv` contains test data with several statistics computed from the `textdescriptives` library.

 ## Helper Code
 This can be found in the `libauc_training` directory.
+This includes the `TextDataset`  `LibAUCTrainer`, `Experiment` classes.
+For example usage, see an example Jupyter notebook that uses the `Experiment` class.

 ## Experiments
 Experiment data - such as models, predictions, and metrics - can be found in the respective folders.
 Jupyter (Kaggle) notebooks are also present.

+## Interpreting Results
+The `auc_scores.csv` and `ap_scores.csv` file reports the respective metric based on the blocking factor (LLM model or LLM family).
+The `factor` column maps to the <i>test set</i> while individual columns correspond to the classifier with a training set containing all texts with that specific factor.